rdodesigns/vimrc/README.md

 -------

 This configuration can also be used with Dropbox by using the following steps (the commands may need to be adjusted for your system).
-Before you start, however, make sure to install [Powerline][powerline_install].

     git clone https://github.com/rdodesigns/vimrc.git ~/Dropbox/vim
     git clone https://github.com/gmarik/vundle.git ~/Dropbox/vim/bundle/vundle